bitprj/devrel/Charades_Game_In_JavaScript/Charades Game In JavaScript final blog.md

 **in HTML:**
 The HTML of both versions of how you play the game are exactly the same, besides the different JavaScript they include.

-There will be a simple `<div>` holding the card which has a `front-face`, and a `back-face`.
+There will be a simple `<div>` tag holding the card which has a `front-face`, and a `back-face`.
 I adapted a procedure from the original blog to create the flipping card.
 I also added a timer to give a reference to the players.

 ```
 <div class="cards" id="words">